-The Gold-ringed Dragonfly is a beautiful insect with a black body patterned with gold rings and a pair of bright green eyes that just meet at the top of the head.
+The Golden-ringed or Gold-ringed Dragonfly is a beautiful insect with a black body patterned with gold rings and a pair of bright green eyes that just meet at the top of the head.

-In the south Gold-ringed Dragonflies can be seen on the wing from late May or (most years) early June right through to the end of September.
+In the south of Britain, Golden-ringed Dragonflies can be seen on the wing from late May or (most years) early June right through to the end of September.
 These fast-flying dragonflies sometimes foray well away from their natal river or stream in search of food.
 While in flight they use their legs as a 'net' to capture other insects, including large butterflies and even bees, which they take to a perch and then eat, discarding the wings.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.